 When the water inside of a pipe freezes and expands, it can crack the pipe.
 Pipes located outdoors or in unheated areas of your home are more likely to freeze and crack.
 This includes piping used for outdoor swimming pools, water sprinklers and hoses, as well as pipes located in the basement, attic, garage and crawlspace.

 When the colder months start moving in, be sure to drain any outdoor pipes that will no longer be in use during the season.
 You should also remove, drain and store any outdoor hoses.
 Even outdoor hoses can freeze and crack in the cold winter months, especially if they still contain water.
 Do not put antifreeze in these lines.
-Antifreeze in water lines is damaging to the environment and is poisonous to people, pets, and wildlife.
+Antifreeze in water lines is damaging to the environment and is poisonous to people, pets and wildlife.

 If possible, insulate pipes in the unheated areas of your house.
 Use piping insulation in the form of piping sleeves, heat tape or even newspaper.
 According to the Red Cross, even a quarter inch of newspaper can protect pipes that are occasionally exposed to freezing temperatures.
 Consider placing a space heater near pipes if you’re concerned they will freeze during a cold snap—but only do this if you’re piping insulation isn’t flammable.

 There are simpler, less invasive ways to prevent frozen pipes.
 You can open cabinets and doors so that warm air can reach adjacent plumbing.
 It’s also a good idea to let water slowly drip from the faucets that are susceptible to freezing.
 Doing this keeps the water moving and reduces the chance of it freezing in the pipes.
 And although you’re focused on keeping your heating bill down, don’t set the thermostat too low.
 Anything below 55°F greatly increases the risk of frozen pipes.
-If you have pets in your house, don’t set the temperature below 68°F. If you’re unsure of what to do, speak to a plumber to find out the best ways to protect your pipes from freezing.
+If you have pets in your house, don’t set the temperature below 68°F. And if you’re unsure of what to do, speak to a plumber to find out the best ways to protect your pipes from freezing.

 If you run the faucet during cold weather and no water comes out, you may have a frozen pipe.
 To thaw the pipe, first open the faucet.
 Next, try to locate the point where the pipe is frozen.
 This could be a crawl space or basement.
 You can place a space heater near the pipe if there isn’t one nearby already.
 You can also gently heat the pipe with a hairdryer, assuming you can safely get close to it.
 Contact a plumber if you cannot thaw the pipe or if it looks bulged or cracked.